Post-Quantum Multi-Party Computation: Abstract

 \section{Abstract}

-We obtain the first constant-round post-quantum multi-party computation protocol for general classical functionalities in the plain model, with security against malicious corruptions.
-We assume mildly super-polynomial quantum hardness of learning with errors (LWE), and quantum polynomial hardness of an LWE-based circular security assumption.
-Along the way, we also construct the following protocols that may be of independent interest. \begin{itemize} \item Constant-round zero-knowledge against parallel quantum verifiers from quantum polynomial assumptions.
+We initiate the study of multi-party computation for classical functionalities (in the plain model) with security against malicious polynomial-time quantum adversaries.
+We observe that existing techniques readily give a polynomial-round protocol, but our main result is a construction of \emph{constant-round} post-quantum multi-party computation.
+We assume mildly super-polynomial quantum hardness of learning with errors (LWE), and polynomial quantum hardness of an LWE-based circular security assumption.
+Along the way, we develop the following cryptographic primitives that may be of independent interest: \begin{itemize} \item A spooky encryption scheme for relations computable by quantum circuits, from the quantum hardness of an LWE-based circular security assumption.
+This yields the first quantum multi-key fully-homomorphic encryption scheme with classical keys. \item Constant-round zero-knowledge secure against multiple parallel quantum verifiers from spooky encryption for relations computable by quantum circuits.

-Here, we develop a novel {\em parallel no-cloning non-black-box simulation} technique.
-This uses as a starting point the recently introduced no-cloning technique of Bitansky and Shmueli (STOC 2020) and Ananth and La Placa (ePrint 2019), which in turns builds on the classical non-black-box technique of Bitansky, Khurana and Paneth (STOC 2019).
-Our approach relies on a new technical tool, spooky encryption for relations computable by quantum circuits, that we also construct. \item Constant-round post-quantum non-malleable commitments from mildly super-polynomial quantum hardness of LWE.

-This is the first construction of post-quantum non-malleable commitments in the plain model, and is obtained by transforming the construction of Khurana and Sahai (FOCS 2017) to obtain post-quantum security. \end{itemize} We achieve quantum security by building a new straight-line non-black-box simulator against parallel verifiers that does not clone the adversary's state.
-This technique may also be relevant to the classical setting.
+To enable this, we develop a new straight-line non-black-box simulation technique against {\em parallel} verifiers that does not clone the adversary's state.
+This forms the heart of our technical contribution and may also be relevant to the classical setting. \item A constant-round post-quantum non-malleable commitment scheme, from the mildly super-polynomial quantum hardness of LWE. \end{itemize}

 \pagenumbering{arabic}